ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 What useful information can be obtained from a ZYTO scan, and how do you obtain it?
 I’m still learning the answers to this question.
 The best I can do is summarize what I’ve learned in my four years of using ZYTO.

-Every time I go to ZYTO, I get a scan of my database, which includes drainage remedies, detox items vitamins, medications, and other supplements that we have already.
+Every time I go to ZYTO, I get a scan of my database, which includes drainage remedies, detox items vitamins, medications, and other supplements that we have already on-hand.
 I usually get a full printout of these items, which ends up being quite a large document.
 It typically takes me about 45 minutes per person to ‘digest’ the information.
 It’s kind of like 45 minutes of homework.
-This includes updating our medication list, supplements list, drainage and detoxification remedies.
-I also consider if any ‘new’ balancers that my practitioner might have tried make sense to order.
+This includes updating our medication list, supplements list, drainage remedies, and detoxification support.
+I also consider if any ‘new’ balancers that my practitioner might have scanned make sense to order.

 Here are some guidelines I use to interpret ZYTO scan results: